Skip to footer content

 Does Windows 10 include built-in OCR software?

-Windows 10 includes basic OCR capabilities through the Windows.Media.Ocr API, Microsoft OneNote, and Microsoft Lens, but these lack advanced features like batch processing, high accuracy recognition, and developer integration for custom workflows.
+Windows 10 includes basic OCR capabilities through the Windows.Media.Ocr API, Microsoft OneNote, and Microsoft Lens, but these lack advanced features like batch processing, high-accuracy recognition, and developer integration for custom workflows.
 Professional OCR software provides substantially better accuracy and document workflow automation for processing scanned documents, bank statements, and sensitive documents.
+For developer needs, explore Windows installer options for IronOCR.

 What accuracy level should OCR software achieve?

 Production-quality OCR solutions should achieve 99%+ accuracy on clean documents.
-Lower accuracy rates create exponential correction workloads—95% accuracy means roughly one error every 20 characters, requiring extensive manual correction and manual effort.
-IronOCR achieves 99.8% high accuracy with proper preprocessing, reducing repetitive tasks associated with error correction.
+Lower accuracy rates create exponential correction workloads -- 95% accuracy means roughly one error every 20 characters, requiring extensive manual correction.
+IronOCR achieves 99.8% accuracy with proper preprocessing, reducing repetitive error correction tasks.
+Learn about result confidence metrics for validation.

 Can OCR software handle handwritten text?